7 min read

 "No."

-Kallix squeezed his eyes shut.
+Kallix closed his eyes hard.
 His sister's honesty was dizzying.
-While Edelweiss sat bewildered, he hastily added words.
+Edelweiss stared at her, momentarily thrown.
+He added hastily:

 "Yes."